reymond-group/RAscore/README.md

 4. Install RAscore
 `python -m pip install -e .`

+5. Unzip models into models folder.
+A zip file containing the models is also available on the pre-print server.
+`cd RAscore/model/`
+`unzip models`

 If you want to retrain models, or train your own models using the hyperparameter optimisation framework found in the 'model_building' folder, then the following should be installed in the environemnt also:\
 `pip install -r requirements.txt`